 Rainbow Village (彩虹村) has got to be one of the most Instagrammable places in the whole of Taiwan, with its brightly colored walls and paths.
 It was founded by Huang Yung-Fu, a former soldier, to save the area from demolition.
-Local authorities had wanted to clear the area and build over it, so he decided to paint it in rainbow colors in a rather imaginative way to preserve his village.
+Local authorities had wanted to clear the area and build over it, so he decided to paint it in rainbow colors, a rather imaginative way to preserve his village.
 This brought in the crowds of course, so the local authorities luckily decided to cancel their plans.

 It has now become a rather quirky tourist experience, and a worthwhile place to visit if coming to Taichung for a day or two, as it’s actually a rather small cluster of old buildings.
 The colorful paintings of birds, people and animals now bring in hundreds of thousands of tourists every year.